 It’s no secret that social media has had an impact on today’s marketing landscape, causing all of us to embrace this “new” way of marketing or risk being left in the past.
-As the Public Relations and Communication Manager for Glacier Country Tourism, I’m happy to tell you that Glacier Country Tourism was an early adopter of social media in Montana.
-As one of the first DMOs in Montana to utilize social media for marketing outreach, we launched our social channels in the summer of 2009 and have seen steady growth and a strong ROI since then.
+Glacier Country Tourism was an early adopter of social media in Montana.
+As one of the first DMOs in Montana to utilize social media for marketing outreach, we launched our social channels in the summer of 2009.

-With our consumer channels firmly established, we knew it was time to grow our program and utilize social media to reach the business-to-business markets that we work with on a regular basis, including tour operators and travel agents.
-Knowing that we needed to grow our B2B program and implement social media as part of those efforts, we added social media outreach in fall 2014 and formally launched a well-rounded social media business-to-business plan in March 2015.
+With our consumer channels firmly established, we knew it was time to grow our program and utilize social media to reach the business-to-business markets that we work with on a regular basis, including tour operators and travel agents and haven’t looked back since.

 If you’re a tour operator or travel agent who is still deciding on whether to use social media to market your business, here are the top benefits of implementing social media as part of your business and marketing strategy…